 Only a 2-hour drive from our home in the Twin Cities, a trip to the city of Duluth has, over the years, found its way among our family’s holiday traditions.
 It began as a Christmas gift to the children, specifically my desire to accumulate less “things” and instead, more experiences together.
-While we tend to choose the holiday season for our visits, know that there is plenty to do and see all winter long in Duluth.
+While we tend to choose the holiday season for our visits, know that there is plenty to do and see all winter long in the Duluth area.
 If you want to be out playing in the elements, the city never disappoints.
 If you’re in the mind to escape the snow and cold, there are more ways to do that with kids in Duluth than you might think.

 1) Bentleyville Tour of Lights | Bayfront Festival Park, Duluth